HSood06/Team_Demo/README.md

-hey this is team repo
+hey this is team repo try to edit something